LaszloLueck/Pihole2Influx/README.md

 `[OM---\0\0\0\0\0....]`

 And oops!
-The comparison of ---EOM--- would be failed, because ---E is not ---EOM--- and OM--- is also not ---EOM--- And now?
+The comparison of ---EOM--- would be failed, because ---E is not ---EOM--- and OM--- is also not ---EOM---.

+And now?

 No problem, the world breaks into 2 different parts and we would all die!

 No, here is what i have changed:

 ```
 public Option<string> ReceiveDataSync(string terminator)
 {